Welcome to today's edition of the Rush 24-7 podcast.

 In Somalia, President Clinton changed direction.

-And yet here, with the troops out there every day suffering from these explosive devices, and and the and the and look back to his occupiers, 80% people want us out of there, and and yet they they continue uh to say we're fighting this thing.
+And yet here, with the troops out there every day suffering from these explosive devices and looking at those occupiers, 80% people want us out of there.

-Well, we're not fighting this, the troops are fighting this thing.
+The troops are fighting this thing.

-That's who's doing the fighting.
+That's who's doing the fight here.

-Uh Somalia, he called that a change of direction.
+Somalia, he called that a change of direction.

 And he praised Clinton for understanding, you know, we can't get bogged down in this place.

-Osama bin Laden was watching, and it was that instance which told him that we could not take casualties and inspired him to come after us uh with even greater firepower and strategy.
+Osama bin Laden was watching, and it was that instance which told him that we could not take casualties and inspired him to come after us with even greater firepower and strategy.

 Clinton changed direction in Somalia.